MDU-PHL/bohra/README.md

   -S, --use_singularity
-                        Set if you would like to use singularity containers to run bohra. (default: False) --singularity_path SINGULARITY_PATH
+                        Set if you would like to use singularity containers to run bohra. (default: False) --abritamr_singularity ABRITAMR_SINGULARITY
-                        The path to singularity containers.
+                        The path to containers.
 If you want to use locally stored contianers please pull from
-                        shub://phgenomics-singularity (snippy.simg,
-                        prokka.simg, seqtk.simg, mash_kmc.simg,
-                        assemblers.simg, roary.simg).
-IMPORTANT bohra is
-                        designed to run with these containers... if you wish to use custom containers please contact developer or proceed at your own risk. (default: shub://phgenomics- singularity)
+                        dockerhub://mduphl/<toolname>. (default:
+                        docker://mduphl/abritamr:v0.2.2)
   --job_id JOB_ID, -j JOB_ID
                         Job ID, will be the name of the output directory (default: )